On this page:

 Detailed information about the Continuing Honors Scholarships—including scholarship amounts, eligibility criteria, and requirements—are located in the Honors Student Handbook.
 All continuing student scholarships are awarded as funds are available.

-Honors students apply for the Continuing Honors Scholarships by completing the Office of Financial Aid’s yearly application for Academic Scholarships for Continuing Undergraduate Students.
+Honors students apply for the Continuing Honors Scholarships by completing the university's online Continuing Student Scholarship Application.

 Students who transfer to Wright State and have met the following requirements may be eligible for a $2,500 renewable Transfer Honors Associate Degree Scholarships: